Bsopngwi/Ticket_Viewer_App/README.md

 if using VS as editor make sure to install the following libraries *requests
 *CaseInsensitiveDict
-Below is the required email and Password to use as credential
-Email: Barbara.c.sopngwi@ttu.edu
-Password:Barb200201!

 ## More Information
 Unit testing was done by tessting the logic that is being implemented